itsatony/go-datarepository/README.md

 ## Usage

-Here's a quick example of how to use the Redis implementation of the `DataRepository` interface:
+To create a repository, use the `CreateDataRepository` function with the desired repository type and configuration:

 ```go
 package main